 At the time, Antoinette “Toni” Green was the cook for the South End Day Care Center, also housed at St. Luke’s.
 Toni agreed to be the lead cook for the new ministry and brought her years of experience and talent to the project.
 Described as a generous, “spirit-filled and amazing” woman, she was the perfect choice both to cook and lend her name to the new program.

 Toni’s Kitchen has served meals since 1982 without interruption.
 Over 2,000 volunteers now help us fulfill our mission.
 We work with more than 60 community partners to ensure children, families and seniors all have reliable access to healthy food.
-In 2018, we provided 180,000 meals in the community.
+In 2021, we provided 1.5 million meals in the community.

 Today, Toni’s is “more than soup,” serving healthy meals and connecting guests with financial, health and counseling services.
 Toni’s Kitchen is now busy 7 days a week.